FusionAuth/fusionauth-site/site/_posts/2022-09-22-hackfests-fusionauth.md

 Isn't the entire point of a hackfest the app or code improvements delivered?

 I've participated in sales and marketing efforts.
 I can say with certainty that folks in those departments can participate in a hackfest.
-You just need to set expectations for work product.
+You just need to set expectations around the end product.

 Above, I didn't say "present your code" at the end of the hackfest, but rather "present what you worked on".
 The work product of a hackfest can take a lot of different forms: